moonwitch/moonwitch.github.io/content/resume.md

 * Other notable skills
     * Proficient in using Markdown, LaTeX to generate documentation
-    * Adobe Photoshop, Illustrator, InDesign, Fireworks : Can use all three on basic level
+    * Adobe Photoshop, Illustrator, LightRoom : Decent with all three
-    * Pixelmator, GIMP, InkScape : proper use
+    * InkScape, DarkTable, Affinity Design and Affinity Photo

 ### Languages
 * Dutch : Native speaker